 Sterling Hawkins is a business leader, entrepreneur and investor living at the intersection of in-store and online.
 As a 5th generation retailer whose family name is synonymous with retail and consumer focused innovation, he currently runs innovation for the Center for Advancing Retail & Technology (CART), evaluating over a thousand new retail technology companies every year.
 He has had several retail tech companies himself and today he speaks and runs workshops around the world for clients such as Samsung, Criteo, Synchrony Financial and the United Nations around breakthrough growth and innovation.

-Jim is a Sr. Director within JDA’s Industry Strategy team, specializing in the Retail Industry.
-Jim has over 30 years of experience across Military, Manufacturing and Retail organizations, including Operations Leadership, Internal Consulting, Value Delivery and Lean Six Sigma practitioner roles.
-Jim’s strengths include blending Retail and Manufacturing experience and Process and Trend Analysis to identify future trends and needs in the Retail space.
+Jim is a Sr. Director within Blue Yonder's Industry Strategy team, specializing in the Retail Industry.
+Jim has over 30 years experience across Military, Manufacturing and Retail organizations, including Operations Leadership, Internal Consulting, Value Delivery and Lean Six Sigma roles.
+Jim’s strengths include blending Retail and Manufacturing experience, Process and Trend Analysis to identify future trends and needs in the Retail space.

-Prior to joining JDA in 2016, Jim was the Senior Director of Inventory Management for the Beauty and Personal Care business within CVS Health.
+Prior to joining Blue Yonder in 2016, Jim was the Senior Director of Inventory Management for the Beauty and Personal Care business within CVS Health.
 As the leader of this department, Jim and team worked with manufacturers and internal partners to optimize the replenishment of this $5B business across 11,000 skus and 8000 locations.
-Additional roles within CVS Health included Senior Director - Inventory Central Support, Director – Supply Chain Services and Director – Process and Services Optimization

 Jim also has worked at Staples, Inc., as Manager of Profit Improvement Culture and then as Senior Manager – Industrial Engineering.
 Jim earned his Black Belt and Master Black Belt in Lean Six Sigma during his Staples tenure.
 Prior to Staples, Jim was Business Unit Leader at Avery Dennison’s Core Labels Business, as well as an MRO role as Maintenance Manager.
 Jim’s early career was with the US Navy as a Lieutenant in the Nuclear Power Program, assigned to the USS Abraham Lincoln.